Andy Martin

-Anthony Robert Martin-Trigona, usually known as Andy Martin (born 1945), is an American perennial candidate who has never been elected to office, running as both a Democrat and a Republican.
+Anthony Robert Martin-Trigona, usually known as Andy Martin (born 1945) is an American perennial candidate who has never been elected to office, running as both a Democrat and a Republican.

-He has filed over 250 political lawsuits nationwide.
+He is a vexatious litigant who has filed over 250 political lawsuits nationwide.
 In Connecticut, a federal judge once banned Martin from filing lawsuits in any court in the nation without a judge's permission.
 The federal judge said Martin considered filing lawsuits to be a "veritable sport."

 The Nation, The Washington Post, and The New York Times identified Martin as the primary source of false rumors that then-presidential candidate Barack Obama was secretly a Muslim during the 2008 presidential election (an allegation Martin had made as early as 2004).
-In a later interview with CNN, Martin explicitly abandoned this view and now asserts Obama's real father is not Barack Obama, Sr., but African-American journalist Frank Marshall Davis.
+In a later interview with CNN, Martin explicitly abandoned this view and now asserts Obama's real father is not Barack Obama Sr., but African-American journalist Frank Marshall Davis.

 On October 17, 2008, Martin filed a lawsuit against the state of Hawaii calling for the public release of Barack Obama's birth certificate and other vital records.
 At the time, conspiracy theories postulated that Obama is not a natural-born citizen of the United States.
 Obama had previously posted an image of his short-form birth certificate online.
 But Martin's lawsuit sought a copy of Sen. Obama's long-form birth certificate.
 On November 19, the Hawaii Supreme Court dismissed Martin's lawsuit.